ekara06/heuristics_decisionmaking/README.md

      this py script creates a folder called csv_output which supposed to have ranking.csv and direction.csv
 3) go to csv_output/Processed_data
-     ginicoeff_analyses.py = script for creating one avg coeff value plot_gini.py = creating boxplot with gini values of ranking and direction conditions.
+     ginicoeff_analyses.py = script for creating one avg coeff value plot_gini.py = creating boxplot with gini values of ranking and direction conditions. (the original fine we used earlier) gini_barplot.py = creating bar plot with average Ginis per condition